Discrepancy Minimization in Input-Sparsity Time: Introduction

-This is a natural generalization of the classic combinatorial notion of discrepancy of set-systems, corresponding to \emph{binary} matrices $A \in \{0,1\}^{m\times n}$ where rows represent (the indicator vector of) $m$ sets over a ground set of $[n]$ elements, and the goal is to find a coloring $x\in \{\pm 1\}^n$ which is as ``balanced" as possible simultaneously on \emph{all} sets , i.e., to find $\disc(A) = \min_{x\in\{\pm 1\}^n} \|A x\|_\infty$.
-Discrepancy minimization has various applications in combinatorics, computational geometry, derandomization, rounding of integer linear programming and approximation algorithms for NP-hard problems \cite{chazelle}, and has been studied for decades in math and TCS (\cite{matousek}).
+\end{definition} This is a natural generalization of the classic combinatorial notion of discrepancy of set systems, corresponding to \emph{binary} matrices $A \in \{0,1\}^{m\times n}$ where rows represent (the indicator vector of) $m$ sets over a ground set of $[n]$ elements, and the goal is to find a coloring $x\in \{\pm 1\}^n$ which is as ``balanced" as possible simultaneously on \emph{all} sets.

 Most of the history of this problem was focused on the existential question of understanding the minimum possible discrepancy achievable for various classes of matrices.
-For general set-systems of size $n$ (arbitrary $n\times n$ binary matrices $A$), Spencer's classic result \cite{spencer} states that $\disc(A) \leq 6\sqrt{n}$, which is asymptotically better than random coloring ($\Theta(\sqrt{n\log n})$.
-More recent works have focused on restricted matrix families, such as geometric matrices \cite{l22} and \emph{sparse} matrices (\cite{Banaszczyk, beck-fiala}), showing that it is possible to achieve $o(\sqrt{n})$ discrepancy in these restricted cases.
-For example, the minimum-discrepancy coloring of $k$-sparse binary matrices (sparse set-systems) turn out to have discrepancy at most $O(\sqrt{k \log n})$ \cite{Banaszczyk}.
+For general set systems of size $n$ (arbitrary $n\times n$ binary matrices $A$), the classic result of~\citet{spencer} states that $\disc(A) \leq 6\sqrt{n}$, which is asymptotically better than random coloring ($\Theta(\sqrt{n\log n})$.
+More recent works have focused on restricted matrix families, such as \emph{sparse} matrices~\cite{Banaszczyk, beck-fiala}, showing that it is possible to achieve the $o(\sqrt{n})$ discrepancy in these restricted cases.
+For example, the minimum-discrepancy coloring of $k$-sparse binary matrices (sparse set systems) turns out to have discrepancy at most $O(\sqrt{k \log n})$~\cite{Banaszczyk}.